fpsvogel/reading/README.md

 <h1 align="center">Reading</h1>

 Reading parses a CSV reading list into an array of Ruby hashes containing the data of the books and other items listed in the CSV file.
-My [Plain Reading app](https://plainreading.herokuapp.com) serves as a web interface for Reading.
-[My personal site's Reading page](https://fpsvogel.com/reading/) is also built using this gem.
+[My personal site's Reading page](https://fpsvogel.com/reading/) is built using this gem.

 ### Table of Contents